ryaev/BaSP-M2023/README.md

 Click on the following link to access the site with responsive design [Mega Rocket](https://ryaev.github.io/BaSP-M2023/Week-04/index.html).

+## Week 05
+This week was focused on the development of skills to add functionality through the use of Javascript ES5 to the application, focused on learning iteration loops, functions, and control statements.

+Click on the following link to access access the Javascript practice [Mega Rocket](https://ryaev.github.io/BaSP-M2023/Week-05/index.html).

 # License
 Copyright © 2022 Radium Rocket.
 All rights reserved.